Sallekhana: Textual

-The Panchashaka makes only a cursory mention of the practice and it is not described in Dharmabindu – both texts by Haribhadra (c.
+The Panchashaka makes only a cursory mention of the practice and it is not described in Dharmabindu—both texts by Haribhadra (c.
 5th century).
 In the 9th century text "Ādi purāṇa" by Jinasena the three forms are described.
 Yashastilaka by Somadeva (10th century) also describes the practice.
 Other writers like Vaddaradhane (10th century) and Lalitaghate also describe the Padapopagamana, one of its forms.
 Hemchandra (c.
 11th century) describes it in a short passage despite his detailed coverage of the observances of householders (Shravakachara).

-According to Tattvartha Sutra, "a householder willingly or voluntary adopts Sallekhana when death is very near."
+According to Tattvartha Sutra, "a householder willingly or voluntarily adopts Sallekhana when death is very near."
 According to the medieval era Jain text, Puruşārthasiddhyupāya, both the ascetics and the householder should "court voluntarily death at the end of life", thinking that only sallekhana is a pious death.
 The Silappadikaram (Epic of the Anklet) by the Jain prince-turned-monk, Ilango Adigal, mentions Sallekhana by the Jain nun, Kaundi Adigal.

 Archeological

-In South India, especially Karnataka, a memorial stone or footprint is erected to commemorate the death of person who observed Sallekhana.
+In South India, especially Karnataka, a memorial stone or footprint is erected to commemorate the death of a person who observed Sallekhana.
 This is known as Nishidhi, Nishidige or Nishadiga.
 The term is derived from the Sanskrit root Sid or Sad which means "to attain" or "waste away".

 These Nishidhis detail the names, dates, the duration of the vow, and other austerities performed by the person who observed the vow.
 The earliest Nishidhis (6th to 8th century) mostly have an inscription on the rock without any symbols.
 This style continued until the 10th century when footprints were added alongside the inscription.
 After the 11th century, Nishidhis are inscribed on slabs or pillars with panels and symbols.
 These slabs or pillars were frequently erected in mandapas (pillared pavilions), near basadi (temples), or sometimes as an inscription on the door frame or pillars of the temple.